Components and Loader.tsx

 }

-Form for a table
+Form component for a Table component

 If you click on any entry in a table component you will open a form.
 A form can be described in a table component in two ways.
 You can either not describe what form component to use, which will result in Hubleto to use a basic form that generates the inputs based on the model's description of columns, or you can specify which form component to use.